-During the year ended 31 December 2021, we did not enter into any foreign currency forward contracts or have any outstanding foreign currency forward contracts.
+During the year ended 31 December 2022, we did not enter into any foreign currency forward contracts or have any outstanding foreign currency forward contracts.
+The Group does not use any financial instruments for hedging purposes.

 EMPLOYEES AND EMOLUMENTS POLICY